 Enterprise Computing Courses

-CPSC 3116.
-Mainframe Basics and JCL (3-0-3) Prerequisites: CPSC 1301/1301L with a grade of C or better.
+CPSC 3116. z/OS and JCL (3-0-3) Prerequisite: CPSC 1301K with a grade of C or better.
 This course presents an overview of IBM mainframe operating systems currently in use in the area.
 It includes common terminology, the most used JCL features, and an introduction to the scripting language REXX and its variants.

 CPSC 3121.
 Assembly Language Programming 1 (3-0-3) Prerequisite: CPSC 2105 with a grade of "C" or better.
 An introduction to assembly language for mainframes or PC's.
 Topics include machine architecture (registers, memory, instruction formats), character data processing, decimal arithmetic, binary arithmetic, subroutine and program linkage.